mansiruhil13/Bobble-AI/README.md

 - [Team](#team)

 ## DESCRIPTION
-A mobile app using HTML, CSS, JavaScript, and Google API that helps users find nearby hospitals and track ambulances in real-time.
+An application that helps users find nearby hospitals and track ambulances in real-time.
 It shows hospital locations, provides directions, and helps manage ambulance routes based on traffic and distance.

 ## Why We Need This Application